 This study presents a comprehensive monitoring of the vertical displacement of the GERD during the filling process and its implications on the downstream countries.
 The analysis showed the alarming differential displacement at different sections of the GERD’s Main and Saddle Dams using the Sentinel-1 SAR DInSAR technology.
 The uneven vertical displacement in different places, especially in the Saddle Dam weak zones, requires the development of a careful monitoring system.
 Based on the wide gap of displacement at the East and West abutment of the Main Dam, we believe that rapid filling of the dam may lead to major problems and irregular subsidence, which makes the safety of the dam at high risk.
 This study raises questions regarding the stability and consequently, the safety concerning its structure, as the consequences in event of a failure are dire.
 This study presents an early warning on massive risk posed on huge population in Sudan soon and calls for further appropriate scientific investigations.
 Additionally, there is a serious need for daily coordination and data exchange with downstream countries regarding levels, rainfall rates, and water incoming from the dam and its quality.

-Author Contributions: Conceptualization, H.E.-A. and A.F.; data analysis, H.E.-A., A.F., R.T. and W.L.; funding acquisition, H.E.-A. and D.S.; methodology, A.F., R.T., W.L., H.E.-A. and T.P.; validation, H.E.-A., A.F., R.T. and W.L.; writing—original draft, H.E.-A., R.T., and W.L.; writing—review and editing, H.E.-A., A.F., R.T., W.L., T.P., M.S. and D.S.
+Author Contributions: Conceptualization, H.E.-A. and A.F.; data analysis, H.E.-A., A.F., R.T. and W.L.; funding acquisition, H.E.-A. and D.S.; methodology, A.F., R.T., W.L., H.E.-A. and T.P.; software, H.E.-A., A.F., R.T., N.L., and E.L.; resources, H.E.-A., E.L., D.S.; validation, H.E.-A., A.F., R.T.
+N.L., E.L. and W.L.; writing—original draft, H.E.-A., R.T., and W.L.; writing—review and editing, H.E.-A., A.F., R.T., W.L., T.P., M.S. and D.S.

 Funding: We would like to acknowledge the support from the Earth Systems Science and Data Solutions (EssDs) Lab, Schmid College of Science and Technology, Chapman University.